 - IRS Form 1023, Application for Recognition of Exemption.

-- A nonprofit should provide multiple means for contacting the organization to request information or provide input.
+9. A nonprofit should provide multiple ways for constituents to request information or provide input.

-- Information regarding fees and services should be made readily available to the public.
-When charging for services, nonprofits have an obligation to price equitably and to take into account the consequences of denial of services due to an individual’s inability to pay.
+12. Information regarding fees and services should be made readily available to the public, including available discounts and scholarships.
+When charging for services, nonprofits have an obligation to set fair prices and seek ways to accommodate an individual’s ability to pay, keeping in mind the need to balance the organization’s revenue and expenses.